syncfusion-content/xamarin-docs/Xamarin/UIKit/Overview.md

 * ECommerce
 * Chat
 * Feedback
-* Contact us
+* Contact Us
 * About Us
 * Article
 * Navigation
 * Error and Empty

-The screens are developed with MVVM pattern that separates the UI and business logic results in a clean, professional, and scalable representation of a user interface in your Xamarin.Forms application.
+The screens are developed with MVVM pattern, which separates the UI and business logic results in a clean, professional, and scalable representation of user interface in your Xamarin.Forms applications.
+You can get the UI Kit application from [Google Play Store] (https://play.google.com/store/apps/details?id=com.syncfusion.xamarin.uikit) and the complete application is available in [GitHub repository](https://github.com/syncfusion/essential-ui-kit-for-xamarin.forms)

+# Supported Platforms

+* Android 5.0 (or API level 21) and later versions.
+* iOS 9.0 and later versions.
+* UWP Build 17763 and later versions

+The required minimum version of Xamarin.Forms is 4.0.0.425677.

 ## Adding predefined screens to your application